ca-cl2/hooroo/README.md

 To synchronise only one of them, use the `-m` or `--mode` flags.

+To use a custom file or directory for the package lists, use the `-l` or `--location` flags.

 ## Details
 Hooroo creates separate apt, flatpak and pacman package files.